tynist/HNG/README.md

 ---------------

 # Stage One: Creating and Hosting an API Endpoint

-Welcome to Stage One of the HNG Internship Program!
-In this stage, you will create and host an API endpoint using the programming language of your choice.
+You will create and host an API endpoint using the programming language of your choice.
 The endpoint will accept specific GET request query parameters and return information in JSON format.

 ## Objective
 The objective of this stage is to create a publicly accessible API endpoint that meets the specified requirements.

 ## Requirements:
 The information required in the JSON response includes: